Umami Pot

 What is Goma Dressing?

-Goma Dressing is a Japanese salad dressing that incorporates ground sesame seeds or sesame paste into oil and vinegar.
-"Goma" means sesame seeds.
-The sesame seeds are ground before use, resulting in a creamy texture.
-For an even creamier texture, Japanese mayonnaise is often included as an ingredient.
+Goma Dressing is a Japanese salad dressing made from ground sesame seeds or sesame paste, mixed with oil and vinegar.
+"Goma" means sesame in Japanese.
+The sesame seeds are ground into a powder or paste before use, which gives the dressing a creamy texture.
+For an even creamier consistency, Japanese mayonnaise is often added.

-While there are many different salad dressings available in Japan, this dressing is known as one of the staple choices.
-It can be prepared quickly and easily using commercially available ground sesame seeds or sesame paste.
-Alternatively, by adding the step of toasting and grinding sesame seeds yourself, you can fully enjoy their savory, nutty flavor.
+While there are many different types of salad dressings in Japan, this dressing is considered one of the most popular options.
+It can be prepared quickly and easily using store-bought ground sesame seeds or sesame paste.
+Alternatively, to fully enjoy their rich, nutty flavor, you can toast and grind the sesame seeds yourself.

 Goma Dressing (Japanese sesame salad dressing)

-Therefore, sesame seeds are a healthy food that you should actively include in your daily diet.
-Since they are better absorbed into the body when ground, goma dressing that uses ground seeds is an ideal way to enjoy the nutritional benefits of sesame seeds in a delicious way.
+For this reason, sesame seeds are a healthy addition that you should consider including in your daily diet.
+Since they are better absorbed by the body when ground, goma dressing made with ground sesame seeds (or sesame paste) is an ideal and delicious way to enjoy their nutritional benefits.

 Toasting sesame seeds to enhance flavor

-This dressing can be easily made by simply mixing ground sesame seeds with other ingredients.
-If you want to enjoy it quickly, I recommend doing so.
-However, I believe it truly shines when sesame seeds are toasted.
+Goma dressing can be made simply by mixing ground sesame seeds (or sesame paste) with other ingredients.
+If you want to prepare it quickly, it is highly recommended to use store-bought pre-ground sesame seeds (or sesame paste).
+However, I believe it truly shines when the sesame seeds are freshly toasted.

-Whether using raw or toasted sesame seeds, try toasting (or retoasting) them in a pot or pan.
-Just a short time of toasting significantly enhances their flavor.
-It is important to stop toasting once you smell the savory aroma, as sesame seeds easily burn, and if they do, they can become bitter.
+Whether you are using raw or pre-toasted sesame seeds, try to toast (or re-toast) them in a pot or pan.
+Even a short toasting time can significantly enhance their flavor.
+It is important to stop toasting once you notice their nutty aroma, as sesame seeds burn easily—and when they do, they can become bitter.

-Leaving them coarsely ground allows you to enjoy the crunchy texture of the sesame seeds, but their richness is not as pronounced.
-By thoroughly grinding the sesame seeds, their flavor intensifies.
-As you continue to grind them further, the color of the ground sesame darkens, approaching the texture of sesame paste.
+Leaving them coarsely ground allows you to enjoy the crunchy texture of the sesame seeds, but their richness won’t be as pronounced.
+Thoroughly grinding the sesame seeds brings out a more intense flavor.
+As you continue grinding, their color darkens and the texture becomes smooth.
+I recommend grinding them to this point.

 Goma Dressing (Japanese sesame salad dressing)